 - Share you favourite memory of a pride event on social media with your friends and family using #MyPrideIs

-- Learn about the history of pride, from the stonewall riots in 1969, the UK Gay Pride Rally of 1972 to the start of your local pride
+- Learn about the history of pride, from the stonewall riots in 1969, the UK Gay Pride Rally of 1972, the birth of UK Black Pride in 2005 to the start of your local pride

 - Why not host your own pride event at home and invite your friends to join you on videochat?
 Make sure you tag us in your photos and use #MyPrideIs